HUMA-LabforAdvancedTechnologyinArch/ARC596_Embodied-Computation/docs/T4/README.md

-## Build App

-## Android

-1. Enable Developer Mode on your Android

-	- Go to the settings on your phone.
-Settings > About Phone > Build Number (or similar)

-	- To enable developer options, tap the Build Number option 7 times

-	- Enable USB debugging

-	- Use a USBC Data cable to connect to your computer, as opposed to a power cable.

-### Debugging Information
+### Misc Information

-1. MonoBehaviour is the base class from which every Unity script derives. ↑
+1. MonoBehaviour is the base class from which every Unity script derives.
-2. A class enables you to create your custom types by grouping variables of other types, methods, and events. ↑
+2. A class enables you to create your custom types by grouping variables of other types, methods, and events.
-3. API is the acronym for** Application Programming Interface**, which is a software intermediary that allows two applications to talk to each other.
+3. The API acronym stands for **Application Programming Interface**, which is a software intermediary that allows two applications to talk to each other.

-    ↑
-4.  \= Software Development Kits
+4. Software Development Kits (SDKs).

-    ↑
 5. Tags help you identify GameObjects for scripting purposes.

-    ↑
-6. Plane = two-dimensional surface.
-A flat surface with no thickness. ↑